MFS4711/Template/README.md

 [Return to top](#Add_Title_Here)

 # Development Process

+The development process for this project was carefully planned and documented to ensure efficient progress and transparency.
+This section outlines how the project was broken down into manageable tasks, tracked, and prioritized using GitHub Issues and Projects.
+It also covers the key steps taken, including project planning, SEO, data modeling, and data validation.
+Each sub-section provides a detailed look at the tools and methods used to guide development from initial planning to implementation.

 ## Project planning and documentation in GitHub
 GitHub Issues were used to document the development steps undertaken in the project.